 A sudden change in plains was followed.
 It was a valley and surprisingly plain.
-The area is well-surrounded by trees, mostly Rhododendron.
+The area is well surrounded by trees, mostly Rhododendron.
 Hence, one cannot estimate the height of this place being inside here.
 The roads are well-paved by stones and wood-stems.
 Being drenched with yesterday’s rain and leaves from the trees, the road was slippery like hell.
-One need to be cautious, because it is a long way to Goechala and it was just a start.
+One needs to be cautious because it is a long way to Goechala and it was just a start.

 The plain valley ends soon and we again started walking through ups and downs.
-This trail, though seemed easier by height-variation and interesting by the variations of flora and fauna.
+This trail though seemed easier by height-variation and interesting by the variations of flora and fauna.
 Today Naskar and Sudipta were looking fine, having crossed all the places at least 30 minutes before me.
-Due to the amount of heights we gained in so little time, Koushik was staggering behind a little.
+Due to the amount of height we gained in so little time, Koushik was staggering behind a little.

 By 12 o’clock we finally reached Phethang.
-This was another trekker’s hut location, but is used as a buffer.
-Due to scarcity of water, people generally avoids staying here unless its of sheer importance.
-We had to make ourselves happy today with a small amount of food in lunch.
+This was another trekker’s hut location but is used as a buffer.
+Due to scarcity of water, people generally avoid staying here unless its of sheer importance.
+We had to make ourselves happy today with a small amount of food at lunch.
 The next phase is the toughest, people say.
 So, we did not waste time.
 This trail made us to take rest after every eight-to-ten minutes walk.
 Walking for another 2 hours ended that trail.
 Dzongri had been reached by 3 pm, but we needed to go further.
 Subhas had a different place selected for us and it was about 30 minutes walk from Dzongri.
 I was completely out of energy.
 Koushik was probably in negatives.
-Subhas immediately made us coffee followed by maggi.
+Subhas immediately made us coffee followed by Maggi.

 My tiredness was vanished after watching the beauty of that place.
 That was a valley with dots of shrubs which looked like tea plants to me.
 The place was an undulated plain with very little height variations.
 In the tops, it had 3 huts and the water source, a stream dividing the valley into twos.
 All of a sudden clearing the overcast sky, Sun came out making the scenery more dramatic.
 I was ecstatic.

 Koushik was feeling better now.
 Sajib and Sudipta were taking rest in tents.
 Naskar and myself were taking rest outside.
-Naskar was saying me about the peaks which can be seen from here, when eventually they appear a little from the clouds.
+Naskar was saying to me about the peaks which can be seen from here when eventually they appear a little from the clouds.

 The next day was kept as ‘Rest day’ for acclimatization.
 But, we needed to go to Dzongri top for sunrise.
 So after early-dinner with special Khichudi with soya-bean, we took sleep.